zhuolonghao/zhuolonghao.github.io/_posts/2024-07-01-leveraged_credit_defining_leveraged.md

   * **Coverage**: (Adjusted_EBITDA-CapEx-Cash_Taxes)/(Cash_interest+Cash_distribution+1/14thx(Total_debt+Finance_lease)) < 1.75x  (30%)
   * **Coverage**: Adjusted_EBITDA/Cash_interest < 5x  (20%)

-Likewise, the scorecards consider such qualitative factors as historical trends, management/equity sponsor strength, market position, industry outlook, access to capital markets, and legal/regulatory/operational/reputational risk, which can override the scorecard-induced ratings.
+These scorecards also consider such qualitative factors as historical trends, management/equity sponsor strength, market position, industry outlook, access to capital markets, and legal/regulatory/operational/reputational risk, which can override the scorecard-induced ratings.

 <br>

-## Credit Ratings != Default Probability
+## Credit Rating != Default Probability

+Credit rating and default probability are often considered twin concepts with nontrivial nuances:
-Credit ratings are over-the-time ratings used to *rank* the creditworthiness of borrowers.
-Therefore, credit ratings do not necessarily equate to default probabilities.
-It should be noted that
+- Credit ratings are over-the-time ratings for ranking the creditworthiness of borrowers.
+- Default probabilities are point-in-time forecasts of default likelihood.

+Therefore, Default probabilities provide more timely and detailed information than credit ratings:
-- **Within a given year, a higher rating tends to have a lower default probability, and**
+- **Across different ratings Within a given year, a higher rating tends to have a lower default probability, and**
-- **The default probability for the same rating can fluctuate from year to year, and**
+- **For a given rating, the default probability can fluctuate from year to year, and**
-- **The same rating category (e.g., BBB) can imply different default probabilities across different CRAs**
+- **The same rating category from different CRAs can have different default probabilities**

-Annual and cumulative default rates are useful:
+Annual and cumulative default rates are useful and reported by CRAs:
 - S&P Global's research [4] shows the *annual default rates* for BB (CCC) are 0.00% (29.61%) in 2019, 0.94% (47.88%)  in 2020, 0.00% (10.99%)  in 2021, and 0.32% (13.84%) in 2022.
 - Moody's Investor Service [5] publishes the *cumulative default rates* based on history from 1970 to 2022.
   <p align="center">
   <img src="/images/posts_2024_07_01/moody_cum_pd.png" >
   </p>

-Therefore, investors must have accurate and reliable default probability forecasts for highly leveraged companies.
+In short, credit ratings are more relevant to credit underwriting and investment decision-making, while default probabilities are more important to portfolio management.
 <br>